Drummer Boy (Justin Bieber song): Composition

 "Drummer Boy" is an uptempo synthesizer-heavy hip-hop techno club track driven by a "thumping dance beat".
 Bieber raps on "Drummer Boy", part of his experimentation with different styles on Under the Mistletoe, as well as plays drums.
 "Drummer Boy" alternates between Bieber singing the lyrics of "The Little Drummer Boy" and rap verses.
-Bieber's first rap verse involves him bragging about himself and his skills, analogizing them as Biblical and comparable to Michael Jackson: "Playin for the king, playin for the title, / I'm surprised you didn’t hear this in the Bible. / I'm so tight, I might go psycho. / Christmas time so here's a recital. / I’m so bad like Michael, I know I'm still young but I go I go."
-His second deals with poverty and charity, recommending that "It’s about time for you to act merrily / It’s about time for you to give to charity".
+Bieber's first rap verse involves him bragging about himself and his skills, analogizing them as Biblical and comparable to Michael Jackson: "Playin for the king, playin for the title, / I'm surprised you didn't hear this in the Bible. / I'm so tight, I might go psycho. / Christmas time so here's a recital. / I'm so bad like Michael, I know I'm still young but I go I go."
+His second deals with poverty and charity, recommending that "It's about time for you to act merrily / It's about time for you to give to charity".
 Busta Rhymes' verse is about "exchanging Twitter messages with Mr. Bieber at the holiday dinner table".
 Analyzed Nate Jones of People, in repeats of "The Little Drummer Boy" melody, "[Bieber] shoots the notes sky-high and rides them down on a shuttle of Mariah Carey melisma."

 Commercial performance

 "Drummer Boy" debuted at number two on the U.S. Holiday Digital Song Sales chart on the week of November 19, 2011, the same week the Bieber and Carey duet topped the chart.
 It then landed on the all-format Holiday 100 at number nine on the week of December 28, 2011, in the chart's first year and the same week Under the Mistletoe's title track and lead single went to number one.
-The same week, "Drummer Boy" re-entered at number 86 on the chart's all-genre all-format Hot 100, debuting on a earlier week at number 99.
+The same week, "Drummer Boy" re-entered at number 86 on the chart's all-genre all-format Hot 100, debuting on an earlier week at number 99.
 As of December 16, 2022, the song has had 23 weeks on the Holiday Digital Songs Sales chart.
 On June 25, 2020, the Recording Industry Association of America certified "Drummer Boy" gold for sales exceeding 500,000 units.